Casey Growth Area

 Casey Growth Area is a rural, rural-residential and rapidly developing residential area.
 Rural land is used mainly for market gardening, flower growing and grazing.

-Major features of the area include Ranfurlie Golf Club, Settlers Run Golf Course, Casey Fields, Clyde Recreation Reserve, La Fontaine Winery, Cascades Wetlands, Pasadena Park and several schools.
+Major features of the area include Ranfurlie Golf Club, Settlers Run Golf & Country Club, Casey Fields, Botanic Ridge Boulevard Reserve, Clyde Recreation Reserve, Junction Village Recreation Reserve, Maintop Ridge Reserve, Cascades Wetlands and several schools.

 Casey Growth Area encompasses the suburbs of Botanic Ridge and Junction Village, most of Clyde North, parts of Clyde, Cranbourne East, Cranbourne North and Cranbourne West, and small parts of Cranbourne South and Devon Meadows.